ShinaJr/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 The 7-leet.c program writes  a function that encodes a string into 1337.
 The 104-print_buffer.c program writes a function that prints a buffer.
 The 103-infinite_add.c program writes a function that adds two numbers.
+The 102-magic.c program prints a[2] = 98, followed by a new line.